rackerlabs/support-how-to/content/general/smdc-data-center-migration-customer-faq.md

 large team of datacenter operations technicians, staffed 24x7x365, to support your environment.

-**Note:** This article relates specifically to customers on managed or shared infrastructure.

 #### When will the relocation occur?

 Rackspace assigns all customers to a move group, and each move group is